Edgar Fellows Capstone Experience

 About the Capstone Seminar

-Students will register for the mandatory Capstone Seminar.
-Mentors are welcome too.
-It is intended to assist the student by sharing ideas amongst the cohort, by trouble shooting the process, and by monitoring progress.
+The seminar is intended to assist the student by sharing ideas amongst the cohort, by trouble shooting the process, and by monitoring progress.
 Research techniques will be shared.
 The seminar will also help students prepare to present an oral report on their work where they share their results with an audience of peers.
 The forums may vary (we prefer GREAT DAY), but the presentation should meet the oral presentation standards of your discipline.

-Co-directors of the Honors Program
+Director of the Edgar Fellows Program